-Linalool is a terpene alcohol that occurs in nature and that is found in more than two hundred different species of plants.
+Linalool is a terpene alcohol that occurs in nature.
+It is found in more than two hundred different species of plants.
 It is an important constituent of many essential oils, and it is even found in some fungi.
-It has two stereoisomers – (S)-(+)-linalool is known as coriandrol, while (R)-linalool is known as licareol.
+Linalool has two stereoisomers – (S)-(+)-linalool is known as coriandrol, while (R)-linalool is known as licareol.

 Linalool is colorless, or very pale yellow.
 It has a floral fragrance and it is commonly used in cleaning products, lipsticks, perfumes, shampoos and bubble bath.
 It can be extracted from plants, and it is also sometimes made synthetically.